 For a while now, using traditional CMS has been the best way to go for most companies and individuals.
 But the flexibility of these has been limiting and they have been difficult to scale.
 This has led companies to embrace the idea of headless CMS and the flexibility and scalability that comes with it.

-But before we can fully understand what a headless CMS is and why it has become so popular in recent times, we first have to look at the traditional CMS and how it works.
+Before we can fully understand what a headless CMS is and why it has become so popular in recent times, we first have to look at the traditional CMS and how it works.
 Since the early days of web development, platforms like Wordpress and Sitecore were created and designed to store and present content elements like text, images and video on websites.

 CMS organizes content in webpage-oriented frameworks (putting together all the elements like text, images, video and code in one big bucket), which makes it impossible for the same content to adapt to other digital platforms because it was so clumped up.

-A regular CMS gives us 3 things;
+A regular CMS gives us 3 things:

 - A way to store Data